2024–25 Kerala Women's League

-The 2024–25 Kerala Women's League is the sixth season of the Kerala Women's League, the top division of the women's football league in the Indian state of Kerala.
+The 2024–25 Kerala Women's League was the sixth season of the Kerala Women's League, the top division of the women's football league in the Indian state of Kerala.
 The season featured 6 teams with, Kunnamkulam, Thrissur is the venue.
 The season began on 23 January 2025.
 Gokulam Kerala are the defending champions, won their second title with a 6-2 victory over Devagiri College.

 Teams

 Six teams will contest the 2024–25 Kerala Women's League season.
 Apart from last season FC Kerala, Kadathanad Raja FA, SBFA Poovar are not participating this season.
 Alagappa FC and City Club Chalakkudy are confirmed their participation.